-Piloting from November 2020 for six months, a handful of small to medium community and voluntary groups will be offered a free framework and support to enhance their work.
-Other groups who want to join the scheme can get in touch to be added to the waiting list.
+Piloting from November 2020 for six months, a handful of small to medium community and voluntary groups were offered a free framework and local support to enhance their work.

 - Check they are meeting legal and best practice requirements